PeriHub/PeriLab.jl/docs/src/man/models/contact.md

 The surfaces and the polyeder is updated, due to deformation and the surface normals can be computed.
 - Step 3 -
 Check if the master point lies inside the polyeder.
 If so connect this point with the surface normal and its nearest neighbor.

+**Synchronization**
+All cores (except core 1) send it's displacement values to core 1.
+Core 1 sends them back.
+!!! note "Efficiency"
+    Smaller contact areas are more efficient in numerical analysis, because less synchronisation have to occur.

 ----